UCL/MPHY0026/doc/schedule-2020/lecture-5.rst

 For example:

 * [Bernhardt2017]_ - Review on augmented reality in laparoscopcy
-* [Qian2019]_ - Review on augmented reality in Robotic Assisted surgery
+* [Qian2019]_ - Review on augmented reality in Robotic Assisted Surgery
 * [Sielforst2008]_ - Review on augmented reality displays
 * [Mewes2016]_ Review on touchless interaction in radiology and surgery